justinwarf/Simple-llm-webby/README.md

 # Simple-llm-webby
 #
-# This is a simple LLM web app using huggingface api
+# This is a simple LLM web app running on
+# Fly.io using huggingface api